Social Work student presenting

 SWK 4990 INDEPENDENT STUDY IN SOCIAL WORK (1-3)

 An opportunity for a well-qualified, upper-division student to engage in special research in his/her major.
-Prerequisites: approval by the faculty advisor, the supervising professor, the department chair, and the college dean before approval by Provost.
+Prerequisites: approval by the faculty advisor, the supervising professor, the department chair, and the college dean before approval by the Provost.
 Credits to be determined.